Within There is but One Abode

 The work of Florencia Sadir occurs in intense dialogue with the knowledge accumulated in the community where she lives regarding the cultivation of the land and production of objects and crafts.
 Her sculptures and installations reduce these objects to their basic forms, adopting formal minimalist strategies to distract from their functionality and create apparently classical and formal compositions that expose their original structure and richness.
 Sadir’s works in this exhibition, however, combine pure forms with representations of what arises from their link with the earth: the food she grows, the ceramics she makes, the objects of domestic and symbolic value that represent the materials she has access to in her local environment: from wood to guano and wicker.
 Set out over the earth she works with every day in her garden, these elements compose an essential order she presents as a gesture of gratitude and offering.

-Florencia Sadir studied for the Plastic Arts degree at the Faculty of Arts, Universidad Nacional de Tucumán.
+Florencia Sadir (Salta, 1991) studied for the Plastic Arts degree at the Faculty of Arts, Universidad Nacional de Tucumán.
 In 2015, she co-founded and co-directed the exhibition project ‘Lateral’, in Tucumán.
 In 2020, she participated in the Artists’ Programme of the Universidad Torcuato Di Tella.
 She was awarded a Roberts Scholarship to study at the FLORA School, in Bogotá (Colombia), during 2019, and a 2019 Creation scholarship from the Fondo Nacional de las Artes.
 She has been an Azcuy Award finalist (2020), a winner of the Centro Cultural Recoleta’s RADAR Visuals Award (2017) and winner of the Ópera Prima Award (2016).
 She has taken part in the URRA Tigre residencies (2017), and the Curator residency, in Santa Fe (2016).

 Erik Arazi at the exhibition Within There Is But One Abode